Bmounika4/Data-Analytics-Project/README.md

-Using Data Analytics Process in day-to-day activities 6 steps are: Ask, Prepare, Process, Analyze, Share and Act.
+Using Data Analytics Process in day-to-day activities.
+These 6 steps are: Ask, Prepare, Process, Analyze, Share and Act.